arrowtype/typelab-2021/README.md

 1. This tutorial is Mac-specific, and assumes you are on a recent version of macOS.
 2. This is just a simplified look at one font building approach, mostly for .glyphs / .ufo font sources.
 3. I’m still learning!
-It’s possible that in the future, I’ll shift to using all Python and/or Makefiles and/or something else.
-However, this is an way of building fonts that I find relatively approacheable for beginners, which allows quite a bit of control and is pretty scaleable.
+It’s possible/probably that in the future, I’ll shift to using all Python, Makefiles, or something else.
+Either way, shell scripting is a handy skill, so it’s still worth knowing getting familiar with.

 ## Build Instructions